 11. Dr. Ali H. Al-Hoorie (Saudi Arabia) [Living in Saudi Arabia]

-A: Today's guest is Dr. Ali Al Horry, a linguist, an academic researcher of note from Saudi Arabia.
-Dr. Ali Al Horry, welcome to Lawson citations.
+A: Today's guest is Dr. Ali Al-Hoorie, a linguist, an academic researcher of note from Saudi Arabia.
+Dr. Ali Al-Hoorie, welcome to 'Lost in Citations'.

 B: Hello, thank you for inviting me.